Role Models are delighted to be running one of our Life Skills Courses in Riyadh for 8-11 and 12-15 year olds.

 Please arrive 15 minutes early to ensure the course can start at 10am and run efficiently, especially on the first day.

-The course focuses on ages 8 – 11 (split into two groups of 15 according to age and personality).
+The courses focus on ages 8 – 11 and 12 – 15 (split into groups of 15 children according to age and personality).

 This age is a crucial period of their development and encompasses their step up to secondary school.